Collaborators

 Funding for projects by the CACRC has been provided by federal, state, and local governments and private donations and supplemented by substantial in-kind contributions by local organizations and volunteers.

-• The US EPA convened two workshops on sustainability and resilience in collaboration with the Cape Anbb Climate Coalition and Town Green;
+The US EPA convened two workshops on sustainability and resilience in collaboration with the Cape Ann Climate Coalition;

 See Resources to access published reports to date.